dgeb/ember-cli-addon-guard/README.md

     └── ember-wormhole@0.5.1
 ```

 Your package manager notices the conflicting version requirements for `ember-wormhole` and helpfully makes sure each addon gets the version it's asking for.
-But your final built application will only have one copy of `ember-wormhole`—which version will it be?
+But your final built application will only have one copy of `ember-wormhole` — which version will it be?

 `ember-cli`'s current build process will merge both versions together, with files from one version clobbering files from the other whenever they have the same name.
 This also means either `ember-modal-dialog` or `ember-power-select` will wind up attempting to use a version of `ember-wormhole` that it's not expecting, which can lead to anything from hard exceptions to subtle behavioral bugs.